 There is a two-party W-2 auxiliary payment approval process.
 Each W-2 agency must have an identified CARES W-2 Auxiliary Payment Approval Worker.
 The minimum number of approvers for an office is two and the maximum is six.
 The same worker may be an approver for more than one office.
 The approval worker CARES logon is displayed on CARES screen BIAW.
-In order to establish a CARES W-2 Auxiliary Payment Approval Worker, the agency must complete the W-2 Auxiliary Payment Approval Designation form.
+In order to establish a CARES W-2 Auxiliary Payment Approval Worker, the agency must complete the form Job Access Loan, W-2 Auxiliary Payment and/or Performance Outcome Payment Claim Approval Designation (2582).